mtdr9/mtdr9.github.io/_posts/2017-11-30-kids-these-days-really-love-chicken.md

 image: /img/rotating_beef.jpeg
 tags: [first, post, makeover, monday, poultry, beef, us, consumption]
 ---

-Americans love meat, and per capita, we eat more than any other country in the world (our runners-up are Kuwait and Australia<sup>1</sup>).
+Americans love meat, and per capita, we eat more than any other country in the world.
 When I think of the american meat industry, I think of beef.
 But beef is not #trending in the US - since 1976 beef consumption has slowly declined.
 Here's what it looks like:

 <!--LINE GRAPHS ON CHANGE IN CHICKEN/BEEF>